-How Nutrition Impacts Oral and General Health
+How Diet Impacts Dental and General Health

-Diet and Dental Erosion
+Diet And Dental Erosion

-Black & Green Teas: are particularly rich in polyphenols and flavonoids which are complex antioxidant compounds found in many plant foods.
+Black & Green Teas: Are particularly rich in polyphenols and flavonoids, which are complex antioxidant compounds found in many plant foods.
 The fluoride in black tea may also protect against decay.

 Chocolate: There is some evidence that cocoa in an unrefined form (without added sugars) may have some anti-decay potential due to polyphenolic compounds present, but processed chocolate is too high in sugar to be good for the teeth.